 Mr Shane Cloete - Director of Sport

-Physical Education (PE) lessons are weekly, formal, curriculum-based lessons with specialised PE teachers that build upon fundamental movement skills and look at physical literacy.
-These lessons lead to GCSE and A level options in the Senior School and Sixth Form.
+Physical Education (PE) lessons are weekly, curriculum-based, with specialist teachers who build upon children's fundamental movement skills and look at their broad physical literacy.
+These building blocks realise confidence with enjoyment to later support children in their GCSE and A level pathways.

 - Autumn Term - Rugby and Hockey